 Temporary authority: If you have purchased a licensed business a temporary authority may be required to operate the business until your own licence has been approved.

-- Lodge your licence with the District Licensing Committee (DLC).
+- NPDC will lodge your licence with the District Licensing Committee (DLC).

-- Publicly notify your application on our website* or in the newspaper within 20 working days of lodging the application.
+- NPDC will publicly notify your application on our website or in the newspaper within 20 working days of lodging the application.

-- Place a notice on the building/s for the period the advertisements run.
+- Place a notice on the building/s for the period the notification is on the website or published in the newspaper.

 - Submit evidence of public notification to the DLC by supplying copies of the advertising and building notice.